sst/guide/_chapters/organizing-serverless-projects.md

 ---
 layout: post
 title: Organizing Serverless Projects
-description: The Microservices + Mono-Repo pattern is the most common way to organize your Serverless Framework application.
+description: The Microservices + Monorepo pattern is the most common way to organize your Serverless Framework application.
 In this chapter we'll also examine the Multi-Repo and Monolith approach.
 date: 2018-04-02 12:00:00
 context: true
 comments_id: organizing-serverless-projects/350